WeiDai-David/2025CVPR_GGEUR/README.md

 Following standard federated cross-domain work:

-- Each client is assigned one domain.
+- Each domain is assigned one client.
 - Data is randomly partitioned based on a predefined ratio.
 - For datasets without explicit training and test splits, we follow the ratio used in prior work.